 From Bahamut’s cave, we went back to the volcano near the sage-town and killed Marilith, and I have to ask… why?
 Here’s the full scoop: Lich was destroying the continent to the southwest.
 This was well presented and displayed.
 The Fiend of Water and the Fiend of Air arrived centuries earlier and had already devastated the North with the terror of ecological success, but to be frank, besides the trees there wasn’t much sign of their evil.
 Okay, the Fiend of Water sank a city and polluted the water.
 This is mentioned in the text in the next few towns.
 Text certainly isn’t as evocative as the rotting land graphics to the southwest, but not bad.
 Meanwhile, the Fiend of Air doesn’t seem to have done anything about the air (FFV actually seems to mock FFI for this by showing what would really happen if you messed up the air), but you’ll soon learn that she is guilty of other crimes.
 Outside of the intro, backed by actual evidence inside the game, Marilith’s crimes include…

 Since new canals leave no debris whatsoever to block your passage, we were able to head through Jim’s Folly immediately, damning whatever environmental consequences we were leaving in our wake.
 This involved sailing past another New Style bonus dungeon, which for some confounding reason is actually the third of the four dungeons, not the second.
-In fact, we’ll pass the fourth before we find the second, as well.
-The front door is a whirlpool, I don’t quite understand why it had to be here and not any other notable part of the ocean.
+In fact, we’ll pass the fourth before we find the second, too!
+The front door to this bonus dungeon was little more than a whirlpool in the middle of the ocean, so I don’t quite understand why it had to be at this part of the ocean and not any other notable water-feature.
 I don’t quite know who organized this mash but I have a few choice words for them either way.

 The Chaos Shrine was a great big ruin, and not in the sense Final Fantasy normally means when it says “ruin,” with the hundreds of rooms and active machinery.
 This is the actual ruin kind, with all the fallen pillars and the walking dead crammed into the only accessible floor.
 Some of the doors were even locked, making it one of the smallest dungeons in the entire series.
 Garland doesn’t even have much room to wait for you: he sits in front of a black stone with the princess not five steps into the dungeon, concealed by a single door and a prayer that no one will open it.